Spring programme 2021:

 You will be able to see and hear the Chair and the speaker’s presentation.
 If you wish to ask the speaker a question, you should do so only by either typing it using the Chat button on the Zoom screen, or by raising your hand and waiting for your microphone to be unmuted remotely.

 For these webinars, a simplified version of the event will be broadcast simultaneously on our new YouTube channel: search for the words “Irish Hellenic Society”.
 To view the YouTube stream, you don’t need to register or to install any software, but audience participation is very limited.

 We’ll all be learning as we go along.
 It will help if we all give the new technology the benefit of the doubt from the outset.
 Our meetings will not of course be the same as in the past, but they will be perfectly safe from infection by Covid, and will also offer great new possibilities: we can all attend them from anywhere, not just at one venue in Dublin, and inclement weather is not a deterrent to attending.
 If we all try to get on board and contribute to the success of the new technology for our meetings, we will gradually learn about its benefits for our new world.

-We wish all our members the very best of health and look forward to working with you as we all adapt to our new world.
+We look forward to working with you as we all adapt to our new world.